yortch/openshiftv3-rhoar-workshop/Lab-6-Istio.md

 ```

-In order to access this application from outside the cluster you will use http://insult-service-user1-insult-app.apps.35b7.summit.opentlc.com/api/insult
+In order to access this application from outside the cluster you will use http://insult-service-user1-insult-app.apps.35b7.summit.opentlc.com/api/insult.
+Replace the user1 with assigned userid.

 So how does the routing work?